NixOS/rfcs/rfcs/0042-config-option.md

 - With overlays or `disabledModules`, the user can bring the NixOS module out of sync with the package in nixpkgs, which can lead to the same problems as in the previous point.
 - The bigger the module, the more likely it contains bugs
 - Responsibility for backwards compatibility is now not only in upstream, but also on our side.
+- Making a module with many options is a one-way ticket, because options can't really be removed again.
+Smaller modules however can always scale up to more needs with more options.

+By not doing the tedious work of writing out dozens of options, module authors also have more time to do more meaningful work such as
+- Writing a NixOS test
+- Writing documentation
+- Implementing high-level options that tie different NixOS modules together in non-trivial ways (e.g. `enableACME`)

 Problem instances:
 - The [i2pd module](https://github.com/NixOS/nixpkgs/blob/2a669d3ee1308c7fd73f15beb35c0456ff9202bc/nixos/modules/services/networking/i2pd.nix) has a long [history](https://github.com/NixOS/nixpkgs/commits/2a669d3ee1308c7fd73f15beb35c0456ff9202bc/nixos/modules/services/networking/i2pd.nix) of option additions due to upstream updates, bug fixes and documentation changes